Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 - Assets in JPEG or PNG image files, for the application's appearance

-Most applications also include a framework, such the KinomaJS Touch companion module, that targets a specific device category.
+Most applications also include a framework that targets a specific device category.

-To package, deploy, run, and debug all the files that make up an application, you can use the Kinoma Studio development environment or the `KinomaJSconfig` command-line tool.
+To package, deploy, run, and debug all the files that make up an application, you can use the Kinoma Studio development environment or the `kprconfig` command-line tool.

 <!--From CR: Per Peter, I'm not yet editing the following section, except for minor copyediting and one suggestion.
 (He wrote: "The terminology here still needs to untangled.
 I started but never got done.")-->